gvwilson/thirdbit/_posts/2016/2016-06-09-software-engineering-homunculus.md

   while there is much (much) less research into installation and package management than there is practical wrangling.
-  If someone has a grad student looking for a project, I'd be happy to chat...
+  If someone has a grad student looking for a project, I'd be happy to chat…
 </p>